 In the desert Southwest, the market for compost and mulch is limitless.
 These products maximize soil nutrient value, conserve water, and control soil erosion.
 With our sandy soils and low rainfall, these products are in high demand.

 As the composting program continues to grow, the city expects to reap increased benefits by saving landfill space, increasing recycling participation, and greening the desert while conserving water—all at costs commensurate with traditional landfilling.

-Learn about the 2015 spring green waste collection dates.
+Learn about the 2015 fall green waste collection dates.